sbanik2/CEGANN/README.md

 ```
 ## Setting up a model

- To set up a model 3 things are necessary.
+ To set up a model
 -	Copy CEGAN code in the run directory.
 -	<p align="justify"> The code accepts the training data structures in POSCAR format.
 Create a directory containing all the POSCAR files.
 The class label should be mentioned within the POSCAR file itself.
 For example, a directory "Training" will contain 0.POSCAR,1.POSCAR … etc.  </p>
 ```
 Training/0.POSCAR
  ```
 -	<p align="justify"> The class labels are mentioned within the POSCAR file as comments.
-There can be two scenarios. (a) global classification task (b) local classification task.
+A script for adding class labels to POSCAR is  (Label. ipynb)  provide in the post directory.
+It should be noted that for multiclass classification the class labels should start from 0.
+For 5 class classification task,the class labels should be (0,1,2,3,4).
+For the classification task, there can be two scenarios. (a) global classification task (b) local classification task.
 For the global classification, only one label for the whole structure is required which is provided as.  </p>
 ```
 0 # Class label
 1.0